Test2220/Artemis/README.md

 ### Installing

+IF YOU WANT A STABLE VERSION FOR ECLIPSE, MAKE SURE YOU ARE IN THE "MASTER" BRANCH.
+If you want a version with gradleRIO built in, switch to the "GradleRIO" branch.

 ```

 1. Clone the repository to your desktop
 2. Extract zip file
 3. Import project from file tree option in eclipse